-I often hear that AI coding feels inconsistent or generates inadequate results.
-I am somewhat surprised by this because more often than not, I get pretty good results.
+I often hear AI coding feels inconsistent or underwhelming.
+I’m surprised by this because more often than not, I get good results.

-When dealing with any AI agent (or any LLM tool for that matter), there’s really just three things that impact your results eventually:
+When working with any AI agent (or any LLM tool), there are really just three things that drive your results:

 3. executing in chunks

-This might sound discouragingly obvious, but being deliberate with these three factors (every time you send a request to Claude Code, ChatGPT, etc.) makes a noticeable difference in the results you see.
+This may sound discouragingly obvious, but being deliberate about these three (every time you send a request to Claude Code, ChatGPT etc.) makes a noticeable difference.

-LLMs are world knowledge pocket machines.
-Every time you want to work on a task, you need to trim that world knowledge pocket machine to a surgical one that’s only focused on the task at hand.
+LLMs are pocket‑sized world knowledge machines.
+Every time you work on a task, you need to trim that machine to a surgical one that’s only focused on the task at hand.
 You do this by seeding context.

 The simplest way to do this, especially for AI Coding:

-There are many other ways, and engineering a more elegant way to provide this context is becoming the next frontier for AI development btw2.
+There are many other ways, and engineering better context delivery is fast becoming the next frontier in AI development2.

-Think of your prompts as specs, not search queries.
-For example: “Write me a unit test for this authentication class” 🙅♂️.
+Think of prompts as specs, not search queries.
+For example: ‘Write me a unit test for this authentication class’ 🙅♂️.

 Instead of that one‑liner, here’s how I would start that same prompt: